 Recreate the beloved bone-in steak of Florence, the Bistecca Fiorentina, right at home.

-When in Florence, you would never pass up a chance to see Michelangelo's David or the Duomo, and you certainly shouldn't miss out on eating Bistecca Fiorentina.
+When in Florence, you would never pass up a chance to see Michelangelo's David, you don't skip the Duomo, and you certainly shouldn't miss out on eating Bistecca Fiorentina.

 A Quick Introduction